 - Total Memory Usage: The amount of memory allocated.

 Does your project have any activity?
 If you just created your cluster, wait a few minutes for it to populate with data.
-See Installing Stackdriver Support for details.
+See Installing Stackdriver support for details.

 Is the time range too narrow?
-You can use the Time menu in the dashboard toolbar at the top of the page to select other time ranges or define a Custom range.
+You can use the Time menu in the dashboard toolbar to select other time ranges or define a Custom range.